edadma/funl-old/README.md

 ## Executable

-The latest executable can be downloaded from <http://funl-lang.org/releases/funl-0.16.jar>.
+The latest development executable can be downloaded from <http://funl-lang.org/releases/funl-dev.jar>.